animalelement865/saasier_public_addons/README.md

 SaaSier OpenERP Addons

+gmp - Module for tracking issues related to 21 CFR Part 111 for Dietary Supplement companies.

 lob_connector - Integration with www.lob.com.
 Adds an option to have Lob.com mail a check for a Supplier Invoice.

 mrp_custom - Adds options to Routing to defines Work Orders based on additional options.
 The number of Work Orders can be based on the number of products in the BOM or a fixed amount.